Skip to main content

 The Mind Map Revision Method

-1. Create: After finishing a topic, create a comprehensive mind map from your notes
+1. Create: After finishing a topic, create a complete mind map from your notes

 2. Study: Review the mind map, tracing connections and testing yourself